fau-is/IntroCS/Anagrams/README.md

 The Function doing the actual work i.e. checking whether 2 strings are indeed anagrams should be outside of your main program.
 We have already initialized a function for you below the header and added the actual function with your ToDo below the main function.

-Please note that you can add the <cs50.h> library at your free will for functions such as get_string() etc. However, this is not necessary! you can also use functions included in the <stdio.h> library such as gets()!
+Please note that you can use the <cs50.h> library at your free will for functions such as get_string() etc. However, this is not necessary! you can also use functions included in the <stdio.h> library such as fgets()!
 Make sure that your check is case in-sensitive i.e. that your program recognizes 'ARMY' to be a anagram for 'mary'.
 You can find functions that will help you with this in the <ctype.h> library.
 Other than that all the Libraries you need are included in the